GEO & SEO Best Practices 2026: Winning in Both Google and AI Search

 Define industry terms on first use.
 AI needs context to cite your content accurately.

-- Avoid thin content (<250 words per important page)
+- Eliminate thin content (<250 words per important page)

 Provide comprehensive coverage (500-2000 words for key pages).
 Depth signals authority.